heartcombo/devise/README.md

 rails generate devise:views users
 ```

-If you want to generate only a few set of views, like the ones for the `registrable` and `confirmable` module,
+If you would like to generate only a few sets of views, like the ones for the `registerable` and `confirmable` module,
 you can pass a list of modules to the generator with the `-v` flag.

 ```console